How To Stay Sober On New Year’s Eve

 • Celebrity Night

-Travel For New Year’s
+Travel For New Year’s Eve

 If you have the means, it might be worthwhile to get away for New Year’s festivities.
 Find a friend or other significant person in your life to leave town (or at least your home) with.

 You could rent a cabin out in the woods or go beachside.
-Or, choose an area to go camping, where you can ring in the New Year under the stars, away from all of the noise and partying.
+Or, choose an area to go camping, where you can ring in the new year under the stars, away from all of the noise and partying.

-Have A Cozy New Year’s
+Have A Cozy New Year’s Eve

 What Are Common New Year’s Triggers?